qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 Project
 -------

-The :menuselection:`Project` menu is somehow the entrance and exit points of the :ref:`project file <sec_projects>`.
+The :menuselection:`Project` menu contains the functions associated with the :ref:`project file <sec_projects>`.
 It provides you with tools to:

-* Create :guilabel:`New` file from scratch or using another project file as template (see :ref:`Project files options <projectfiles_options>` for template configuration);
+* Create :guilabel:`New` file from scratch or using an existing project file (see :ref:`Project files options <projectfiles_options>` for template configuration);
-* :guilabel:`Open...` project file from file browser or PostgreSQL database;
+* :guilabel:`Open...` project file from file browser or from a PostgreSQL database
-* :guilabel:`Close` a project or revert it to its last saved state;
+* :guilabel:`Close` a project or revert to its last saved state;
-* Save a project in a :file:`.qgs` or :file:`.qgz` file format, either as file or within a PostgreSQL database;
+* :guilabel: 'Save' a project in a :file:`.qgs` or :file:`.qgz` file format, either as file or within a PostgreSQL database;
 * Export the project rendering to different formats from the map canvas or using a :ref:`print layout <label_printlayout>`;